oauthstuff/draft-oauth-par/main.md

 # Acknowledgements {#Acknowledgements}

 This specification is based on the work towards [Pushed Request Objects](https://bitbucket.org/openid/fapi/src/master/Financial_API_Pushed_Request_Object.md) conducted at the Financial Grade API working group at the OpenID Foundation.
-We would would like to thank the members of this WG for their valuable contributions work.
+We would would like to thank the members of this WG for their valuable contributions.

 We would like to thank ... for their valuable feedback on this draft.